Timmoth/Fortitude/README.md

 # Fortitude Server - WIP
-_Cheat reality just enough to achieve your objective - A lightweight, fluent, middleware-powered fake server facilitating next level testing_
+_A lightweight, fluent, middleware-powered fake server for advanced HTTP testing_

 <p align="center">
   <img src="./docs/banner.png" width="240" alt="Fortitude Banner"/>
 </p>

 ## What is Fortitude?
-**Fortitude** is a .NET testing utility that spins up a lightweight in-process server so your tests can define **fake service behavior dynamically and fluently**.

-Fortitude enables you to:
-- Define fake service behavior **dynamically and fluently**
-- Mock real external services without any workarounds
-- Perform true **black-box** and integration testing
-- Simulate headers, query params, method checks, body predicates, and more
-- Operate without standing up real infrastructure or modifying your SUT

-Fortitude acts as a highly flexible mock server for your tests — returning exactly what you define, when you define it.
-Your SUT thinks it’s calling real services, but your tests are in total control.

-## Key Features
-- **Ideal for black-box testing**
-- **Fluent API** for defining fake routes, responses, and behaviors
-- **Middleware-driven architecture** that intercepts routes
-- **No need for external mocks**
-- **Minimal Configuration**
+Fortitude is a .NET testing utility that lets you control and simulate external HTTP APIs directly from your tests.
+It’s perfect for functional and behavioral testing when your system under test (SUT) depends on services that are unavailable, difficult to run locally, or expensive to maintain.

+With Fortitude, your tests can:
+- **Define expected API behavior dynamically and fluently**, including headers, query parameters, methods, and body content
+- **Perform true black-box integration** tests without fragile mocks or stubs
+- **Track, assert, and wait for requests** to ensure the SUT interacts with external services correctly
+- **Simulate realistic responses** so your SUT thinks it’s calling real APIs

+Fortitude keeps expected behavior close to the test code, increases code coverage, and reduces the complexity of maintaining mocks.
+Essentially, it gives you full control over your SUT’s external dependencies while letting your tests remain fast, reliable, and expressive.

 ## Example